Buju Banton: 1990s

 'Til Shiloh (1995) was a very influential album, incorporating live instrumentation as well as digital rhythms, and incorporating the sounds of roots reggae along with the harder-edged dancehall sounds that first made Banton famous.
 The artist was embracing his Rastafari faith and his new album reflected these beliefs.
 Til Shiloh successfully blended conscious lyrics with a hard-hitting dancehall vibe.
 The album included earlier singles such as "Murderer" along with "Wanna Be Loved" and "Untold Stories".
-In 1996 Buju contributed "Wanna Be Loved (Desea ser Amado)" along with Los Pericos to the Red Hot Organization's album Silencio=Muerte: Red Hot + Latin for the Red Hot Benefit Series.
+In 1996, Banton contributed "Wanna Be Loved (Desea ser Amado)" along with Los Pericos to the Red Hot Organization's album Silencio=Muerte: Red Hot + Latin for the Red Hot Benefit Series.
 This series raises money to increase AIDS awareness.

-That same year Buju Banton took control of his business by establishing his own Gargamel Music label, releasing the popular single "Love Sponge" on vinyl in Jamaica and overseas.
-In years to come Gargamel would expand into an outlet for Buju's own productions.
+That same year, Banton took control of his business by establishing his own Gargamel Music label, releasing the popular single "Love Sponge" on vinyl in Jamaica and overseas.
+In years to come, Gargamel would expand into an outlet for Banton's own productions.

-Inna Heights (1997) substantially increased Banton's international audience as Buju explored his singing ability and recorded a number of roots-tinged tracks, including the hugely popular "Destiny" and "Hills and Valleys".
+Inna Heights (1997) substantially increased Banton's international audience as he explored his singing ability and recorded a number of roots-tinged tracks, including the popular "Destiny" and "Hills and Valleys".
 The album also included collaborations with artists such as Beres Hammond and the legendary Toots Hibbert.
-The album was well received by fans at the time and critics praised Buju's soaring vocals.
+The album was well received by fans at the time and critics praised Banton's soaring vocals.
 The album has aged well and remains a highly regarded work over 20 years after its release.
-In 1998 Buju met the punk band Rancid and recorded three tracks with them: "No More Misty Days", "Hooligans" and "Life Won't Wait".
+In 1998, Banton met the punk band Rancid and recorded three tracks with them: "No More Misty Days", "Hooligans" and "Life Won't Wait".
 The latter became the title track of Rancid's 1998 album Life Won't Wait.